7 Ways to Sell Your Business for Top Dollar

 • Upgrade Your Curb Appeal: If your business looks tired and neglected, potential buyers are not going to offer top dollar.
 Just like a home has curb appeal, a business has curb appeal.
 Seasonal planters, a new painted door, fresh signage and decorative lighting make your business look welcoming to customers and buyers.

-• Start Your Exit Plan Now: Creating your exit plan before you\'re actually ready to sell your business saves time and stress and money when you are ready to sell.
+• Start Your Exit Plan Now: Creating your exit plan before you're actually ready to sell your business saves time and stress and money when you are ready to sell.
 Not only will your documentation be ready to sell, you will mentally be ready to sell.

 This checklist was created by anthonycaliendo

-copy saved
+1452 copy saved

-copies saved
+1452 copies saved